Why landing page conversion rates live or die by trust

 - Inline validation: Real-time feedback reduces errors by 22% and completion times by 42%

 Place security badges, privacy statements, and "We never share your information" assurances next to form fields.
-This addresses anxiety at the exact moment visitors consider abandoning.
+This addresses anxiety at the exact moment visitors consider abandoning, turning what would otherwise be a lost prospect into the first qualified lead in your pipeline.

 Above the fold (hero section):